 Sampson and Mary’s daughter, Ann Darrell) who had married Commodore Walter Brooke (son of Thomas Brooke IV and Sarah Taliaferro Mason, his 2nd wife) and was living at “Retirement” (Stone Mansion).
 Walter Brooke was the first cousin of George Mason and commander of the Virginia naval forces in 1777.

 Samuel Collard Jr. (son of Samuel and Agnes (Ouchterloney) Collard) married Rachel (Brooke) Darrell.
 Rachel was the widow of William Darrell.
 Samuel and Rachel lived on her land, which was handed down by her grandfather, Sampson Darrell to his heirs, which included the mansion home, and Darrell’s Spring.
 Through several purchases of land, Samuel increased his acreage.
-The Lamond property at Fort Hunt (existing Landmark), the property surrounding what is now known as Penn Daw and Beacon were originally bequeathed to William Darrell, and upon Samuel’s marriage to Rachel Samuel acquired the land.
+The Lamond property now renamed Gilbert S. McCutcheon Park at Fort Hunt (existing Landmark), the property surrounding what is now known as Penn Daw and Beacon were originally bequeathed to William Darrell, and upon Samuel’s marriage to Rachel Samuel acquired the land.
 In 1831, he gave one of his sons, John Ricketts 107 acres off of Popkins Lane.
 Samuel was the guardian of Rachel’s 4 young sons: Walter S., Sampson, William S. and Clement B. Darrell.
 Samuel and Rachel had 3 known children: Elizabeth S. “Eliza” Collard, John Ricketts Collard, and James J Collard.

 Upon Rachel (Brooke Darrell) Collard’s death, Samuel advertised his home on the west side of what is now called Route 1 as “Mount Pleasant,” a 270-acre farm, for rent in the Alexandria Gazette as being located on the Mount Vernon Road three miles from Alexandria.
 There was a large apple orchard, springs and a six-room dwelling house with a good cellar.
 “On an elevated situation and there is a fine view of the Potomac.”
 In 1847, Samuel’s will stated “ the graveyard at the farm on which I reside and which is an old family burying place, about one-fourth acre, is to be kept forever, never to be conveyed under any circumstances.”
 This is the graveyard at 3212 Arundel Avenue.
 Upon Samuel Collard’s death (who was buried at the family cemetery on 3212 Arundel Avenue), the land was left to his daughter, Eliza and his son, John Ricketts.
 In 1859, John Ricketts offered the Groveton farm for sale, which had 160 acres, with a good dwelling, stable, corn house, and smoke house.
 [Note: this is the 1st reference to Groveton Farm although it is later referred to as “Sparrow Hill” off of Popkins Lane.]
 John Ricketts now owned the property called “Retirement” which is currently called “Stone Mansion” at Stoneybrooke.

 John Ricketts Collard was married to Stacia Ann Millan, daughter of James and Susannah (Cash) Millan and granddaughter of Thomas and Elizabeth (Shedd) Millan.
-John’s sister, Elizabeth “Eliza” Collard was married Phineas Sullivan Whitney with no known children.
+John’s sister, Elizabeth “Eliza” Collard married Phineas Sullivan Whitney with no known children.
 Phineas Sullivan Whitney is buried in the family cemetery on 3212 Arundel Ave.
 Eliza remarried George Collard (relationship has not been determined) and moved to Washington DC.
 Both John Ricketts and Stacia Ann (Millan) Collard and Eliza (Collard Whitney) Collard were buried in the family cemetery on 3212 Arundel Ave.